 Clare was previously in the NHS England Wessex office as head of finance.
 She is well-versed in commissioning, having worked in primary care trusts and CCGs.
 It is also an area of finance she enjoys.

 Matt read medicine at Edinburgh and Oxford completing a PhD in neurophysiology during that time.

-In Somerset, Matt has held a number of leadership roles within acute and community trusts and is currently deputy chief medical officer of an alliance of acute, primary care, mental health and community foundation trusts with a merger planned for April 2020.
+In Somerset, Matt has held a number of leadership roles within acute and community trusts.
+Matt is currently deputy chief medical officer of an alliance of acute, primary care, mental health and community foundation trusts.

 Chief nursing officer, NHS Kernow